Adrenocortical carcinoma: Imaging

 On MRI, it shows low intensity on T1-weighted images, and high T2 signal with strong heterogeneous contrast enhancement and slow washout.
 Haemorrhagic areas may show high T1-signal.
+Imaging with positron emission tomography (PET) is useful during initial investigation of potentially malignant adrenal tumors and for detecting metastasis.
+Fluorodeoxyglucose ([18F]FDG or FDG) has high sensitivity but cannot distinguish ACC from other malignancies.
+11C-labelled metomidate binds to enzymes expressed in adrenocortical cells and has been used as a radiotracer with high specificity for adrenal tumors.

 Pathology

 Adrenal tumors are often not biopsied prior to surgery, so diagnosis is confirmed on examination of the surgical specimen by a pathologist.
 Grossly, ACCs are often large, with a tan-yellow cut surface, and areas of hemorrhage and necrosis.
 On microscopic examination, the tumor usually displays sheets of atypical cells with some resemblance to the cells of the normal adrenal cortex.
 The presence of invasion and mitotic activity help differentiate small cancers from adrenocortical adenomas.

 Several relatively rare variants of ACC include: